person-al/person-al.github.io/_posts/2025-10-25-🌰-excavations---a-book-review.md

 - date: 2026-03-09
   text: Added summary blurb at the top to make it more clear that I highly recommend
     this book.
+- date: 2026-03-24
+  text: Small readability and grammar improvements
 ---

 Note: this review contains spoilers

-I loved this book.
-It's one of the books I still think about months later.
+I loved this book-- I still think about months later.
 It's a story about a former journalist looking for her missing husband.
 But it's more than that.
-It's complicated nature of motherhood, the trauma created by your parents, political activism, corruption, the brutality of greed...
+It's the complicated nature of motherhood, the trauma created by your parents, political activism, corruption, and the brutality of greed.
 # What I Loved
 - Skillfully crafted three-dimensional characters which enables the book to be about more than just the plot.
 	- complicated nature of motherhood, the trauma created by your parents, political activism, corruption, the brutality of greed...love love love.